jlparkI/AntPack/README.md

 use, see [the docs](https://antpack.readthedocs.io/en/latest/index.html).

-## What's new in version 0.2.5
+## What's new in version 0.2.6

 Starting in version 0.2.0, there are only two dependencies, numpy and pybind.
 AntPack can now also indicate to you in its output which numbered positions are framework and CDR and can sort a list of position codes (which makes it easy to merge numbering for many different numbered sequences to generate a fixed length array or MSA file).
+Also there are some minor updates to the VJ gene tool; previously it just returned the V and J gene assignments, now it returns the percent identity to the assigned V and J genes as well.

 ### Antibody numbering